Stanwell Place

 After Gibson’s death, Stanwell Place and 22 acres were sold to King Faisal II of Iraq, leaving 17 acres of Stanhope farm still in the ownership of Gibson's sons.
 After the assassination of King Faisal in 1958, the house and its grounds was purchased for gravel extraction.
 Despite local attempts to prevent it, the house was allowed to become derelict and was eventually demolished.

+The original gates and piers which marked the entrance to Stanwell Place on Park Road have survived, and are now a grade II listed structure.

+The house was used as the Manor House in the 1942 British war film “Went the Day Well?”